pnp/blog/content/weekly-agenda/24-10-14/index.md

 This is the agenda for the upcoming week:

-### Microsoft 365 & Power Platform weekly call - 8th of October
+### Microsoft 365 & Power Platform weekly call - 15th of October

-* Tuesday, 8th of October 2024, 8:00 AM PT / 3:00 PM GMT
+* Tuesday, 15th of October 2024, 8:00 AM PT / 3:00 PM GMT
 * Download the [recurring invite](https://aka.ms/m365-dev-call) or [join the call](https://aka.ms/m365-dev-call-join) we'd love to see you in the call!
 * If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/playlist?list=PLR9nK3mnD-OUQOW86tT5dkCRQAVGY7DlH)

 Demos this time

-* [Sébastien Levert](https://www.linkedin.com/in/sebastienlevert/) (Microsoft) - Getting started with the declarative agents in Microsoft 365 Copilot
+* T S Manoj Kumar (Microsoft) - AI Zero-to-One: Build your own RAG-based semantic search by using an API to run prompts
-* [Marc Windle](https://www.linkedin.com/in/marc-windle-908b3055/)  (Microsoft) – Latest features with SharePoint Embedded
+* [Bob German](https://www.linkedin.com/in/bgerman/) (Microsoft) – Securing API plugins for Microsoft 365 Copilot with Entra Id

 Also: 📷 Picture Time with community in Together Mode!